How anime shaped Japan's global identity

 Named a "Living National Treasure," a government accolade recognizing individuals who help preserve the country's culture, Miyazaki drew on Japanese traditions and reverence for nature, but touched a universal human nerve.

-Anime has a following similar to rock 'n' roll music and Hollywood cinema, according to Doryun Chong, the chief curator of M+ museum in Hong Kong.
+Anime has a following similar to rock 'n' roll music and Hollywood cinema, according to Doryun Chong, the deputy director and chief curator of M+ museum in Hong Kong.
 "It's arguably one of the first as well as most extensive globalized cultures," he said on the phone.

 And as anime continues to make inroads abroad, the industry may no longer belong just to the Japanese.